tangentsoft/pidp8i/doc/uwfocal-manual.md

 Notice that the `NEXT` command contains no references to the loop variable.
-This is a little different from the way most versions of BASIC implement this command, but the effect is quite similar and since only the first letter of the command word is decoded, variations such as `NI`<!--Peng--><!--Neee-Wom--> or `NEXT-J` may prove helpful to some programmers.
-Nested loops, of course, may require 'nested `NEXT`s':
+This is a little different from the way most versions of BASIC implement this command, but the effect is quite similar and since only the first letter of the command word is decoded, variations such as `NI` or `NEXT-J` may prove helpful to some programmers.
+Nested loops, of course, may require 'nested `NEXT`s': `N;N`.
-`N;N`.
 Here is an example which types out all the elements of a 5×5 array a row at a time with a CR/LF printed at the end of each row:

     FOR I=1,5; FOR J=1,5; TYPE A(I,J); NEXT; TYPE !